Valuation Guide

 The threshold is fixed at the date the Section 42 notice is served.
 Once the notice is in, the lease length is locked in for valuation purposes even if the case takes a year to settle.
 This is why leaseholders close to 80 years are routinely advised to serve the notice quickly: an extra few weeks can make the difference between paying marriage value and not.

-Authoritative source: Schedule 13 of the Leasehold Reform, Housing and Urban Development Act 1993 on legislation.gov.uk.
-For general guidance: gov.uk: extending your lease and the Leasehold Advisory Service (LEASE).
+The statutory basis is Schedule 13 of the Leasehold Reform, Housing and Urban Development Act 1993 on legislation.gov.uk.
+For general guidance, see gov.uk: extending your lease and the Leasehold Advisory Service (LEASE).

 How Marriage Value Is Calculated